YashiGoyal-02/Portfolio/README.md

+This is my first project of HTML and CSS.
+Under this project, I created a personal portfolio website..

 #SHAPEAI WEB DEV BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI </b>.
 The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAL <br>I got to have hands on experience on:

 <li>HTML